Prentice Lee, third from right gave a very insightful presentation to our club on the subject of biodiversity.

 Santa visited at each sitting and gave out candy canes.
 Everyone had a great time!

-Our club is celebrating our 75th Anniversary, such an exciting year!
+A message from Teresa, our club's Director of Service: Our club is celebrating our 75th Anniversary, such an exciting year!
 The planning committee for this event has planned a wonderful gala dinner with delicious food, performers and live band for this special occasion to celebrate our achievements, contributions to the community and years of fellowships!!

 75th Anniversary Celebration